internetarchive/openlibrary/Readme.md

 ## Running tests

-Open Library tests can be run using pytest.
+Open Library tests can be run using docker.
 Kindly look up on our [Testing Document](https://github.com/internetarchive/openlibrary/wiki/Testing) for more details.

-Run tests while the docker container is running.

 ```
-cd docker/
-docker compose exec web make test
+docker compose run --rm home make test
 ```

 ## License